Deep Dive: Decentralized Storage

 This means that when data from devices such as phones or laptops are backed up to cloud storage, while there might be two copies of the data, they are both stored in two different forms of centralized storage.
 If something happens to your phone that compromises or destroys the data, then you have to rely on the backup to retrieve your data.
-Then if something has happened to that data, such as it being destroyed by a fire, natural disaster, or if it's affected by an outage, your data is inaccessible despite the fact you were diligent and backed it up in case of situations like this.
+If something has happened to that data backup, such as it being destroyed by a fire, natural disaster, or if it's affected by an outage, your data is inaccessible despite the fact you were diligent and backed it up in case of these situations.

 The problem with centralized storage is if something happens to it, it’s gone unless you have a backup plan and active backup method.
-This means if you’ve dropped your phone, or lost it, and never backed it up to iCloud, or if you did and it was backed up once 8 months before you lost the phone, all the data on that phone that’s been added since that backup, that’s gone, since it was stored in a centralized location.
-Then, if you go to iCloud and try to retrieve the data that is there is inaccessible or corrupt, you’ve lost not just 8 months of data, but everything.
+If you’ve lost your phone and never backed it up to iCloud, or if you did and it was backed up once 8 months before you lost the phone, all the data on that phone that’s been added since that backup is gone since it was stored in a centralized location.
+Then if you go to iCloud and try to retrieve the backed-up data, if it's inaccessible or corrupt you’ve lost not just 8 months of data, but everything.

 This is a huge weakness of centralized storage since despite how vigilant you are in backing up your data regularly, it can still be lost if the cloud storage provider is hit by an outage or disaster.